 Are you bothered by sharp pain or throbbing discomfort in your head?
-Do you sometimes notice it gets worse in times of stress?
-Does it seem to occur every day?
-Headaches—pain or discomfort in the head or scalp—can make it difficult to focus or enjoy many aspects of your life.
+Do your headaches get worse in times of stress?
+Do your headaches occur every day?
+Headaches — pain or discomfort in the head or scalp — can make it difficult to focus or enjoy many aspects of your life.
 Headaches can also affect your mood, making you irritable, distracted, or impatient.

 Most people have an occasional headache that goes away after a short time, and these can happen for a number of different reasons.
 There are several common types of headaches:

 - Tension headaches, which are frequently caused by stress

 - Cluster headaches, which usually occur on one side of your head and may also cause a watery eye and nasal congestion on that same side

 - Migraine headaches, which may be triggered by bright lights or certain foods or smells and make you feel nauseated

 Frequent or recurring headaches can be signs of ongoing tension, increasing stress, or other medical issues.
 Veterans who have headaches may be experiencing them because of stress or emotional strain, such as specific experiences in the military, a job change, or challenging family situations.
 Overuse of painkillers, withdrawal from drugs or alcohol, overwork, poor sleep, or irregular meals may also cause severe headaches.

 “I’d had headaches before, but they always got better with time or a few aspirin.
 The headache I got after being that close to an explosion was something different altogether — something that stayed with me for a while.”

 Some Veterans may have headaches due to whiplash or a traumatic brain injury (TBI).
 TBI is the result of injury to the brain when the head is hit or shaken.
 Veterans are at risk for TBI if they were involved in a: